 Each bakery is different, so even if you don’t want to take part in the challenge they are still definitely worth a look.
 Some recommendations are Kelly’s Bakery, who like to put fun icing designs on their donuts, and The Donut Dude, featuring odd flavored cereal-inspired donuts.

 The best place to try new flavors, this little day out will fill you up and has the added benefit of letting you take some of that delicious food home with you.

 Only a short drive from the city is the largest cave system in Ohio.
 With over 2 miles of underground pathways, you’ll be taken down over 100ft down to view crystal formations and stalactites throughout the caves.

 After exploring the two huge caverns, you can come back to sunlight and spend the rest of the day in the 35-acre park located directly above the caves.
 Here there are picnic tables, a children’s playground, and a gift shop selling unique souvenirs like rocks, fossils, and crystals.
 This educational but fun trip is a unique experience that everyone can enjoy.

-Another one that needs to be a weekend away, Frankenmuth is a little slice of Germany tucked away in Michigan.
+Another one that needs to be a weekend away, Frankenmuth is a little slice of Germany tucked away in Michigan (see also ‘15 Amazing Things To Do In Ann Arbor During Your Vacation‘).
 The Bavarian Inn Lodge is the perfect setting for a romantic getaway, with its beautiful German-inspired architecture adding to the illusion of being in Europe.